Update: ‘Price’ section updated.

 The Q5 e-tron has a conventional SUV profile like the e-tron and Q4 e-tron.
 The roofline slants down gently, ensuring the dynamic look doesn’t significantly affect the headroom.
 It has a relatively straighter roofline like the VW ID.6, which would mean more headroom and better suitability for rear-seat-preferring Chinese customers.
 Audi hasn’t used flush door handles on the Q5 e-tron.
 The company isn’t a fan of pop-out door handles and has stuck to the classic type even on the flagship EV – the e-tron GT.

 At the rear, the Q5 e-tron has a confident and striking design.
 In addition to the familiar crossover-style hunched tailgate, the new model makes a fashion statement with a wide V-shaped license plate area, sleek tail lamps with a thin light band connecting them, and an e-tron logo embossed in the skid plate.

 The Audi Q5 e-tron is the premium cousin of the China-only VW ID.6 and shares the same VW MEB platform.
 It measures 4,876 mm (192.0 in.) in length, 1,860 mm (73.2 in.) in width, and 1,675 mm (65.9 in.) in height.
-It has a 2,965 mm (116.7 in.) wheelbase, which is identical to the VW ID.6.
+It has a 2,965 mm (116.7 in.) wheelbase identical to the VW ID.6.

 |Parameter||Audi Q5 e-tron Specs||VW ID.6 Specs||Difference|

 |Length||4,876 mm (192.0 in.)||4,876 mm (192.0 in.)||–|

 |Width||1,860 mm (73.2 in.)||1,848 mm (72.8 in.)||-12 mm (-0.5 in.)|